Tyson Foods Indicted in INS Probe; U.S. Says Firm Sought Illegal Immigrants

 Mark Kuang, a 34-year-old American citizen, was sentenced to nine years in prison for his work in a smuggling ring that brought at least 2,000 illegal Chinese immigrants to the United States in the past decade.
 The ring included at least 30 members and earned some $60 million in total for smuggling customers to the United States by air via Japan, Saipan, and the Carib ben.
 Kuang admitted to receiving $150,000 for his role in recruiting and transporting the illegal immigrants.

-Robert Porges, which he operated along with his wife Sheery Lu.
+Once in the United States, the illegal immigrants applied for asylum, usually through the law firm of Robert Porges, which he operated along with his wife Sheery Lu.
 They allegedly earned more than $13 million for their work with smuggling rings.

 The alleged ring leaders, Chan Hak So and Chan See Min, have been arrested and are facing prosecution in the U.S. Virgin Islands, according to Masters.